amcones/algorithms/README.md

 See [docs/](.) for detailed documentation, and [content/include/](./content/include) for raw source code of algorithm implementation, and [content/src/](./content/src) for runnable test cases.

+The code in this repository is all under the MIT License, while the documentation, except for the referenced parts, follows the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.

 ## Introduction

 While learning algorithms, deepen understanding and memory through implementation.